AcalephStorage/kontinuous/README.md

 This will launch `kontinuous` via the locally configured `kubectl` in the given namespace together with `etcd`, `minio`, and a docker `registry`.
 This expects that the kubernetes cluster supports the LoadBalancer service.

 Alternatively, for more customization, a sample yaml file for running kontinuous and its dependencies in Kubernetes can be found [here](./k8s-spec.yml.example).
-See below for how to configure secrets.
+See [below](#running-in-kubernetes) for how to configure secrets.

+Once running, add a [.pipeline.yml](#pipeline-spec) to the root of your Github repo and configure the webhooks.

+The [CLI client](#clients) or [API](#api) can be used to view build status or logs.

 ### Dependencies